Installing LARGER ECOR PRO DESICCANT dehumidifiers

 Using Dryfan® technology EPD150/DH25XX & EPD200/DH35XX

-Difference between THE Desiccant models
+Difference between THE LARGER Desiccant models

-EPD150/DH25XX & EPD200/DH35XX do not have a humidistat fitted unlike EPD30/DH8XX & EPD50/DH12XX
+Note that the EPD150/DH25XX & EPD200/DH35XX do not have a humidistat fitted unlike the smaller EPD30/DH8XX & EPD50/DH12XX

 An external humidistat will need to be fitted to regulated automatically the humidity of the air.
 If these dehumidifiers are mounted remotely then the humidistat should be placed in the area that needs to be monitored.